dcd018/nomadscribe/README.md

 Your location gets reverse geocoded by OSM Nominatim.
 The transaction used to query your location is tagged with a human readable string of the place’s display name and all possible geohash prefix lengths.

-Zooming and panning will cause a re-render in which the current viewport center’s geohash prefix at a precision that correlates with the current zoom level is used to recursively find all neighboring geohashes in every direction at the same precision until the viewport’s bounds are reached.
-Transactions with equal geohash prefixes are then queried at each precision with ArQL
+Zooming and panning will cause a re-render in which the current viewport center’s geohash prefix at a precision correlating with the current zoom level is used to recursively find all neighboring geohashes in every direction at the same precision until the viewport’s bounds are reached.
+Transactions with equal geohash prefixes are then queried at each precision with ArQL.

 Try it out!
 The following cities already have mined transactions associated with them
 - London, England